 If you are reading these words, then you have gone through all the basic lessons from our learning program.
 Congratulations for completing the first part this journey.
-We hope you found some new insights along the way and these walks gave you some beautiful nature memories to treasure.
-Now it’s time to expand your circle of influence.
+We hope you found some new insights along the way and these walks gave you some beautiful memories to treasure.
+Now it’s time to expand your circle of friends.

 FOREST FILM: In a remote corner of the Himalayas, people from a Buddhist sect have a tradition of tying colourful flags all over the countryside.
 These flags have prayers written on them.
 The belief is that the wind will carry these prayers across the world and reach places where they are needed the most.